Listen to Post

 Different quality assessment models have emerged over time to serve the localization industry and create a common ground for discussion among its stakeholders.
 One first widely accepted such standard was the LISA QA Metric inspired by the Localization Industry Standards Association.
 The LISA model emerged mainly as a quality assessment method targeted specifically at the software and hardware industries, at a time when translation was heavily dependent on the technological boom.
 However, since then the need for translation and localization has spread throughout the whole spectrum of content types, and the LISA model slowly but steadily became outdated as it focused primarily on error categories of linguistic nature, such as translation accuracy, grammar and syntax, and failed to account for content types where style and cultural appropriateness were a priority.

 Nevertheless, the more translation penetrated new industries and content types, the bigger was the need for a more comprehensive and inclusive quality assessment model that would be flexible enough to tackle the intricacies surrounding the numerous content types, as well as to satisfy all parties involved and hence minimize the moderation and rebut processes.

-According to TAUS and their Dynamic Quality Framework (DQF), error typologies in translation and localization can pertain to accuracy, locale convention, style, design, fluency, terminology and verity, with a subset of error categories in each as is displayed in the schematic below.
+According to TAUS and their Dynamic Quality Framework (DQF), error typologies in translation and localization can pertain to accuracy, locale convention, style, design, fluency, terminology and verity, with a subset of error categories in each.

 The flexibility of this error typology lies in the fact that the purpose of the content determines the relevance and the severity of the error and to explain this better, here are some examples: